csexton/captured-ruby/README.markdown

 Install
 =======

-to install captured:
+To install captured:

     $ sudo gem install captured
     $ captured --install
-	$ open -e ~/.captured.yml

-Then you will need to exit that config file with the appropriate settings for your server.

-When you install it will copy an example config file to ~/.captured.yml, which has a few examples of possible configuration types.
+When you install an example config file to ~/.captured.yml, which has a few examples of possible configuration types.

 Using Captured
 ==============